How to Get Rid of Dog Dandruff? – Itsaboutsdog

 Shampooing

-The use of a dog's special anti-dandruff shampoo can effectively treat dog dandruff.
-But the dog owner should take care of the type of shampoo they are using as some shampoo can be toxic to the dog's skin and can even make it dry, due to which the shampoo needs to be chosen as per the sensitivity of the skin.
+Using a dog’s special anti-dandruff shampoo can effectively treat dog dandruff.
+However, dog owners should take care of the type of shampoo they use, as some shampoos can be toxic to the dog’s skin and even dry.
+Hence, the shampoo must be chosen according to the skin’s sensitivity.

 The owner should also avoid human shampoos for dogs as they can be harsh to the pH levels of dogs’ skin.